builduilabs/ship-an-app-with-remix/17-mobile-redesign/README.md

-# Adding an authenticated state
+# Mobile redesign

-Add a login route that lets admins sign in using a session cookie.
+Give our Work Journal a facelift on smaller screens using Tailwind and some UI design best practices.

-Watch on Build UI → [buildui.com/courses/my-first-remix-app/deleting-entries](https://buildui.com/courses/my-first-remix-app/adding-an-authenticated-state)
+Watch on Build UI → [buildui.com/courses/ship-an-app-with-remix/mobile-redesign](https://buildui.com/courses/ship-an-app-with-remix/mobile-redesign)

 ## Links